 I was tempted to title this post “Baking with Constraints”.
-I made a trip to the grocery store solely for the specialty items in this recipe such as coconut flour, almond flour and the matcha tea… but I forgot to ensure the pantry was stocked with two Paleo staples: baking soda and coconut oil!
+I made a trip to the grocery store solely for the specialty items in this recipe… but I forgot to ensure the pantry was stocked with two Paleo staples: baking soda and coconut oil!
 So, if you notice the lack of leavening agent aside from eggs, now you know the sad, forgetful truth.
-(The tea doesn’t come cheap, by the way.
-I almost balked at the most inexpensive option at $15, but I justify it as downright frugal compared to the $50 jar of matcha tea out there.
-It’s all relative.)

 - 2 cups almond flour

-- Preheat oven to 350F.
-Grease a mini muffins pan, set aside.
+- Preheat the oven to 350°F. Grease a mini muffin pan, set aside.

-- Combine almond flour, coconut flour, salt and matcha tea powder in a medium mixing bowl.
+- Combine the almond flour, coconut flour, salt and matcha tea powder in a medium mixing bowl.

 - Whisk the eggs, honey, olive oil and orange juice together, then gradually beat into the dry mixture.

-- Spoon into the muffin cups, then bake in the pre-heated oven for 20 minutes (or until a tester comes out clean but the tops are not singed).
+- Spoon into the muffin cups, then bake in the pre-heated oven for 20 minutes (or until a tester comes out clean).

-- For the topping, melt the chocolate in a microwave until melted (approximately 1:15 minutes in mine) or over a double boiler until smooth.
-While it melts, chop the pistachios very fine.
+- For the topping, melt the chocolate in a microwave (approximately 1:15 minutes) or over a double boiler until smooth.
+While it melts, dice the pistachios.

 - Once the chocolate is melted, dip the tines of a fork into it and drizzle over the tops of the cooled muffins.